 Although there is a significant physical separation, we consider the screen to be an organ of ElliQ.
 ElliQ instructs the user to view the tablet, by moving her head to look at the screen.
 She even views the content on the screen with the user, just like a companion.
 ElliQ is sharing that experience with her user, be it watching photos they receive from family members or watching an interesting TED talk together.

-ElliQ: Your helpful companion for happier aging
+ElliQ: Your sidekick for happier, healthier aging

 A companion is defined as someone who accompanies you on a journey.
 You share a space with a companion, chat, and keep each other company.